josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐼_the_metropolitan_rabble.md

 The category covers very different circumstances and does **not**, by itself, establish that police action caused a death or that misconduct occurred.

-The 2024/25 IOPC statistics, for example, recorded:
+The latest published IOPC statistics, covering **2025/26**, recorded:

-- 26 road-traffic fatalities;
+- 15 road-traffic fatalities;
-- 2 fatal police shootings;
+- 4 fatal police shootings;
-- 17 deaths in or following police custody;
+- 27 deaths in or following police custody;
-- 60 apparent suicides following police custody;
+- 67 apparent suicides following police custody;
-- and 50 other deaths following police contact that were independently investigated.
+- and 63 other deaths following police contact that were independently investigated.[^6]

 Those categories cannot responsibly be collapsed into a single causal claim.